mirror/dd-wrt/src/router/python/Doc/glossary.rst

       :class:`collections.OrderedDict` and :class:`collections.Counter`.

    meta path finder
-      A finder returned by a search of :data:`sys.meta_path`.
+      A :term:`finder` returned by a search of :data:`sys.meta_path`.
 Meta path finders are related to, but different from :term:`path entry finders
       <path entry finder>`.

+      See :class:`importlib.abc.MetaPathFinder` for the methods that meta path finders implement.

    metaclass
       The class of a class.
 Class definitions create a class name, a class